Ciao, friends! Meatballs in marinara is a magnificent Italian dish that is simply irresistible!

 - If frying the meatballs: Cover a sheet pan with parchment paper or aluminum foil.
 Add ¼ cup olive oil to a large, heavy bottom skillet or saucepan and set aside.

 - Add the bread cubes and buttermilk to a large bowl and let sit, mashing with a fork occasionally, for about 10 minutes, until the bread is breaking down and the mixture resembles a paste.

 - Add all remaining meatball ingredients to the bowl with the bread cubes and buttermilk.
 Mix with your hands until all the ingredients are well combined.

-- Test the meatball seasoning: Heat 1 tsp of olive oil in a small skillet over medium high heat.
+- Test the meatball seasoning: Heat 1 teaspoon of olive oil in a small skillet over medium-high heat.
 Make one small meatball - about the size of a ping pong or golf ball.
 Fry the meatball in the skillet for about 3-5 minutes on each side, until deeply browned and crispy.
+Use a spatula to flatten the meatball into a fat patty so the inside cooks as quickly as the outside.
 Remove the meatball from the skillet, taste it for seasoning, and adjust your meatball mixture if necessary.

-- Form the mixture balls that are about the size of a pingpong or golf ball and place on prepared broiler pan or baking rack, or sheet pan.
+- Form the mixture balls that are about the size of a ping-pong or golf ball and place them on the prepared broiler pan or baking rack, or sheet pan.